All Episodes

 And how many times have he reached out that way?

-We'd like to have him on, and he wrote back, and he said, Well, what's the topic?
+And he wrote back and he said, well, what's the topic?

-And I said, you know, health care, debt ceiling, lots of interesting things, news of the day.
+And I said, you know, healthcare, debt ceiling, lots of interesting things, news of the day.

 But you've been writing now for a while.